 The remedy for these various issues is orthodontic treatment, which can help straighten your teeth and correct bite misalignments.
 Treatment may involve a few different approaches depending on your needs.
 Your orthodontist will likely recommend one of these options:

 Orthodontic treatment can help you achieve a healthier bite and a straighter smile.
 It can also impact your long-term oral health, as straighter teeth are easier to brush, floss and keep clean.

-Conversely, crooked teeth can mean you’ll be at a higher risk of developing gum disease or cavities.
-A bad bite or misaligned jaw can even cause headaches or jaw pain.
+Crooked teeth can leave you at a higher risk of developing gum disease or cavities and a bad bite or misaligned jaw can cause headaches or jaw pain.

-In addition to the functional aspects, some people have aesthetic concerns with the appearance of their smile.
+In addition to the functional aspects, some people feel self-conscious about the appearance of their smile.
 Orthodontic treatment can help improve your smile, making it more symmetrical.
-By the end of your treatment, you may feel more proud to reveal it.
+By the end of your treatment, you may feel more confident and smile more frequently and more openly.

 3. Which orthodontic treatment is the best?

-Orthodontic treatment is very personal, and is customized to an individual’s needs and smile goals.
-Which orthodontic treatment is best for you will depend on a number of factors, such as the nature of your malocclusion, your current oral health and how much restorative dental work you’ve had done previously.
+Orthodontic treatment is very personal and is customized to an individual’s unique needs and smile goals.
+Which orthodontic treatment is best for you will depend on a number of factors, such as the nature of your malocclusion, the current state of your oral health and how much restorative dental work you’ve had done previously.

-While some people will need braces to help fix their misalignment, others may be able to use clear aligners.
-Personal preference and budget may also play into your decision.
-Your orthodontist can explain your options and the advantages and disadvantages of different types of braces, clear aligners and more.
+While some people will need braces to help fix their misalignment, clear aligners may be suitable for others.
+Personal preference and budget may also play a role in your decision.
+Your orthodontist will work with you and take the time to explain your options, as well as the advantages and disadvantages of different types of braces, clear aligners and more.